 The site was the original location of the Vicksburg City Hospital in the 1830s.
 The State took over the operation of the facility in 1871 and re-named it the State Charity Hospital at Vicksburg.
-For an excellent summary of the hospital's history, readers are referred to a 2010 article in Preservation Mississippi.
+For an excellent summary of the hospital's history, readers can refer to a 2010 article in Preservation Mississippi.
 The red brick building ("a substantial house") in the antique postcard (from Mississippi Department of Archives and History) was in use until 1962.
 A modern annex was built in the rear in 1959 and the institution renamed Kuhn Memorial Hospital.
 One of the comments written in response to the Preservation Mississippi article noted that the 4th floor was a minimum security prison.
 Another noted the presence of mental patients.

 The building on the right was an annex for Confederate veterans.
 It burned under mysterious circumstances in 1918.
 The site is now forested.
 Today, we forget that for well over a half century following the Civil War, veterans from both sides of the conflict needed medical care and, often, housing and food.
+Many were crippled or in very poor health.

 The original brick house was replaced in 1962 with this substantial and rather stern modern building.
 In 1993, it was still secure and intact.
-(Kodachrome slide taken with a Leica M3 camera and 35 mm f/2 Summicron-RF lens (the 1st generation 8-element version)).
+(Kodachrome slide taken with a Leica M3 rangefinder camera and 35 mm f/2 Summicron-RF lens (the 1st generation 8-element version)).

 The hospital is still visible from MLK Boulevard, but is now moldering and pretty nasty.